hjwp/marriage-figaro-norway/act3.md

 > And this is your father.

-  Og her er din far.
+  Og der står din far.